In This Article

 Is your fine hair feeling lifeless?
-We’ve already discussed the secret reason your thin hair isn’t holding a curl, but there’s another volume-threatening culprit that may have happened a long, long time ago: your haircut.
+We’ve already discussed the secret reason your thin hair isn’t holding a curl—and how to fix it—but there’s another volume-threatening culprit that may have happened a long, long time ago: your haircut.
 You see, naturally thin hair needs to be snipped and shaped to encourage bouncier, more Gisele-like volume.
 Without the right technique, no amount of styling, curling, or pulling will give it the fuller look you want.

 To make things easier, we’ve put together a little guide on the haircuts that magically add volume to thin hair, along with tips from hairstylists Benjamin Mohapi and Giovanni Vaccaro.
-So when you go in for your next hair appointment, you can present one of these hairstyles for thin hair and say buh-bye to lifeless locks but hello to major volume.
-Please note: some of the women featured may already have thick hair, but it's their styles that will help thin-haired individuals feign volume.
-These cuts and stylings guarantee your thin hair looks thick and full—and no one will be the wiser.
+So when you go in for your next hair appointment, you can present one of these cuts that will have you saying buh-bye to lifeless locks and hello to major volume.
+These looks guarantee your thin hair looks thick and full—and no one will be the wiser.
 Trust us: Your hair will thank you.

 Meet the Expert

-Keep scrolling for 20 of the best haircuts for thin hair.
+Keep scrolling for 25 of the best haircuts and styles for thin hair.

 Wavy hair can be worn long or short—though we love Emma Stone's chop, seen here.
-"What you’ll notice about these celebs is that most opt for mid-length to short hair styles, giving the illusion of fuller thicker hair," says Vaccaro.
-Use a product such as Kristin Ess Dry Finish Working Texture Spray ($14) for increased texture.
+"What you’ll notice about these celebs is that most opt for mid-length to short hairstyles, giving the illusion of fuller thicker hair," says Vaccaro.
+Use a product such as Kristin Ess Dry Finish Working Texture Spray ($15) for increased texture.

 There are so many short cuts to try, but we love Keke Palmer's '90s, baby bang look.
 "Often with thin hair, the shorter the better," says Mohapi.
 "Short hair allows for thickest part of the hair (the roots) to participate in the final result."

-Jessica Biel's hair looks inches fuller, thanks to loose waves that cascade past her shoulders.
+Eiza Gonzalez's hair looks inches fuller, thanks to loose, textured waves that graze her collarbone.
 "Celebs tend to style with loose waves, which helps make hair look thicker and fuller," says Vaccaro.

-Margot Robbie's retro, waved look is super classic and flattering.
+Margot Robbie's sleek wavy look is super classic and flattering.
 If body and volume are your goals and you prefer your strands long, you can simply ask your hairstylist to add a bit of texture on the ends.
-Think light, slightly feathered layers that don’t weigh your strands down.
+Think light layers that won't remove too much volume.

-The angle on Lucy Liu's curved bob creates the illusion of volume, even on straightened hair.
-To finish the look, apply a product such as It's a 10 Miracle Shine Spray ($21).
+The angle on January Jone's curved bob creates the illusion of fullness and body, even on straight hair.
+Make sure to lift roots at the hairline to get even more volume.
+To finish the look, apply a product such as Chi Shine Infusion Hair Shine Spray ($16).

 Take a cue from Chanel Iman and pair a full lob with a side part.
 "An exaggerated side part will give the illusion of more volume and fullness on top," says Vaccaro.
 "I love this cut with an ear tuck and heavy sweep.
 It’s flirty yet sophisticated."